If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Wall of Roots versus Axebane Guardian

 The Spy community isn’t sure how we should evaluate Axebane Guardian and whether it should take Wall of Roots’s place.
-In this deck, Guardian is a worse version of Battlement – more expensive and easier to kill.
+In this deck, Guardian is a worse version of Battlement – more expensive and easier to kill, especially for Lightning Bolt decks.
 On the other hand, I can see it being good in some metagames.
 For example, if we have to switch into a fair plan in almost every game, having a potent mana dork is a key effect to deploy your heavy hitters on time.
 My issue with this logic is that if we expect to go into the hardcast mode all the time, Spy seems like a poor choice in the first place.
 And in goldfish scenarios, it’s much better to have Wall of Roots since it accelerates us faster.
 Our goal is not to produce fifteen mana on turn five, but to have an extra one or two for turn three, so we can secure a turn four win.
 My gut tells me that Wall of Roots builds should be better suited in majority of the metagames, but I also don’t mind playing Guardians instead.
-Let’s say it’s a personal preference based on the expected metagame.

 When I was streaming the deck, both the old configurations and Spy Walls, at least half of the questions were about Lotus Petal: is it worth playing?
 Why do I play so many copies?
 Isn’t it bad with the draw spells?
 And so on.
 So below you’ll find answers to every important question, so you won’t have to ask about this card ever again:

 With that being said, there are also downsides of playing multiple Lotus Petals.
 The first one drawn is often phenomenal at gaining tempo or letting us keep the opening hand, but any subsequent copies can often be a dead draw because in the midgame you should be able to produce all the mana you need and you’d rather draw some action.
 That’s why I can see playing less than a full playset to still be able to see the first copy, but to not draw more than two.
-But I’d rather stick to four for now – keeping more opening hands is a tremendous upside.
+I was playing four earlier, now I’m settled on three copies and that number feels right to me.

 Simian Spirit Guide – a much worse Lotus Petal